The NFL on display this Super Bowl will seem like a crypto-happy league. It’s anything but.

 “A lot of the public interest in cryptocurrency comes from the volatility — it’s got a big entertainment component more than anything else,” said David Yermack, a professor of finance and business transformation at New York University’s Stern School of Business and an expert on cryptocurrency.

-He anticipates that, in a few years, more successful crypto companies will be bought by traditional banks, allowing them to conduct trades more efficiently but not overhauling the financial system.
+He anticipates that, in a few years, more-successful crypto companies will be bought by traditional banks, allowing them to conduct trades more efficiently but not overhauling the financial system.

-That less-than-meets-the-eye message is underscored by some player-salary information.
+That less-than-meets-the-eye message is underscored by some player salary information.

-Beckham and Bitcoin have been among those announcing news of this kind with much fanfare.
+Beckham has been among those announcing news of this kind with much fanfare.
 But the reality is that no NFL player is getting paid directly in crypto; the league doesn’t allow it.
-(It would, among other things, pose salary-cap concerns.)
+(It would, among other things, pose salary cap concerns.)
 Instead, the players are converting their post-tax income into cryptocurrency the way any citizen can.

 This has not always proved the wisest course.
 Rovell conducted an analysis of what that means for Beckham, whose one-year base salary with the Rams was $750,000.
 Given the recent drops in bitcoin, he calculated, Beckham’s take-home salary for the season, after state and local taxes and bitcoin’s decline, was $35,000.